solarrabbit99/fptlin/README.md

 - `stack`
 - `queue`
 - `priorityqueue`
+- `rmw`

-**Operations** are denoted by process id, method, value, start time, and end time in that order.
-Refer to examples in `testcases` directory for supported methods for a given data type.
+**Operations** are denoted by process id, method, value (one or more), start time, and end time in that order.
+Refer to examples in `testcases` directory for supported methods and values for a given data type.

 ### Example